LezGoGamer200/git-demo/README.md

 I added some more for testing more stuff.
 Have fun!

+I know this doesn't look like something someone would actually make for something that is not this assignment, but I don't care and I am leaving it like this.

 Actually useful stuff:
 Welcome.
 You know why you are here.